 The Black Hole (1979)

-An ambitious sci-fier from the Disney folks, The Black Hole takes place in the future.
-A quintet of space travelers stumble across a "black hole."
-Not wishing to be sucked into the void, the crew prepares to flee, but stops long enough to investigate a mysterious space vessel near the entrance of the hole.
-Manning this craft is mad scientist Dr. Hans Reinhardt (Maximillian Schell), who intends to explore the black hole in hopes of finding the universe's energy source.
-The cast includes Anthony
+This ambitious sci-fi Disney film takes place in The Future.
+A quintet of space travellers stumble across a "black hole."
+The crew prepares to flee but stops long enough to investigate a mysterious space vessel.
+Manning this craft is mad scientist Maximillian Schell, who intends to explore the black hole.

 It is good to see the Disney craftsmen doing what they do best on such a grand and risky scale.
 If one has time for only one space opera this season, this is the one to choose.